Brief history and background

-The Minnesota River Valley in Renville and Redwood Counties was carved into the landscape by the ancient River Warren.
+The Minnesota River Valley in Renville and Redwood counties was carved into the landscape by the ancient River Warren.
 Today’s landscape was shaped by Native American communities, European immigrant settlers and others.
-The valley is widely recognized for its rich diversity of natural, cultural and historical resources which would greatly benefit from greater interpretation and conservation.
-The vision of this planning effort is a shared landscape that respects the cultural and agricultural heritage in the area while conserving unique and sensitive natural resources; and providing increased recreational opportunities.
+The valley is widely recognized for its rich diversity of natural, cultural and historical resources which would greatly benefit from increased interpretation and conservation.
+The vision of this planning effort is a shared landscape that respects the cultural and agricultural heritage in the area while conserving unique and sensitive natural resources; all while providing increased recreational opportunities.

 The Department of Natural Resources (DNR) has worked with partners in the upper Minnesota River area since 2009 to identify conservation and recreation management concepts that will meet a variety of interests.
-Those interests include the changing needs of outdoor recreationists, increasing wildlife habitat in the MN River Valley area, protecting sensitive animals and plant communities.
-Its aim is to continue respecting private property rights while supporting diverse local economies and healthy human communities.
+Those interests include the changing needs of outdoor recreationists, quality wildlife habitat in the Minnesota River Valley area, and the many sensitive animals and plant communities.
+A key goal is to continue respecting private property rights while supporting diverse local economies and healthy human communities.

-Much work has been done by citizens, local governments and non-profits to build a shared landscape approach to outdoor recreation and conservation in the valley.
-In 2013, The Minnesota River Valley Citizen’s Advisory Committee report formalized a number of recommendations including developing a plan for the area that involves local stakeholders.
+Citizens, local governments, and nonprofits work together to build a shared landscape approach to outdoor recreation and conservation in the valley.
+In 2013, The Minnesota River Valley Citizens' Advisory Committee report formalized a number of recommendations, including developing a plan for the area that involves local stakeholders.

-In 2015, DNR partnered with Renville and Redwood Counties to start a coordinated master planning process for the area 2 miles either side of the Minnesota River.
+In 2017, the DNR collaborated with Renville and Redwood counties to complete a master plan for the area 2 miles either side of the Minnesota River.

 Minnesota River from Skalbekken County Park